Want to know where The Taming of the Shrew is set? Read on for all the details, and see each The Taming of the Shrew setting on the map below.

-The map below shows all the locations Shakespeare used for The Taming of the Shrew, and below the map is a text list of the locations.
-When you click a pin on the map it opens to show all of the settings used within the location, using Shakespeare actual wording.
-You can zoom in on the map for a more detailed view of an area, click the icons on the map for more information, or use the list of all map pins below The Taming of the Shrew settings map:
+The map below shows all the locations Shakespeare used for The Taming of the Shrew.
+You can zoom in on the map for a more detailed view of an area, and click the icons on the map for more information.
+Text in quotation marks are the specific locations Shakespeare references in his The Taming of the Shrew text.